For this church:

 Nottingham South Deanery

-A new church was built in 1861 by the London architect John Johnson, on a different site in Bramcote village.
-It was consecrated on 12 December 1861.
+It was designed by the London architect John Johnson and consecrated on 12 December 1861.

 Following the consecration of St Michael’s most of the old church was demolished although the tower was retained.

 The new church was built in the Decorated style, with chancel, nave and south aisle which includes a porch.
 The spire, 130 feet high, rises from the belfry tower without an intervening parapet (i.e. a broach spire).
 It must have been quite plain in 1861 although two memorial tablets and the font were brought from the old church.
 The three bells were also transferred.
 Later other memorial stones were moved from the old church.

 The church has been extended twice.
 Vestries were added to the west end in 1952.
 A parish centre was added in 1992, and in 2012 the church was reordered.
 It now has a light, usable interior.

 Particular thanks to Prof John Beckett and Tony Brown for research on this entry